Crafter-Y/Crafters-Castia-Utils/README.md

 ## API access

-This mod can utilise data from my [api](https://github.com/Crafter-Y/castia-utils-api), but a token is needed for now.
-Maybe I will open this API up to the public or something like that, but for now it is like it is.
+This mod utilises data from my [api](https://github.com/Crafter-Y/castia-utils-api).
+But certain features are not enabled for the public token.

-If you want a token to play around, I might provide you one if you message me ingame or on Discord (@crafter_y)
+Feel free to host it yourself or ask me for a token ingame or on Discord (@crafter_y).

+The public api key is: "public" and should already be set as the default value.

 ## Features